Guadeloupe with your family : practical guide

 - The Cousteau reserve off the Basse-Terre coast is one of the most beautiful diving sites.
 It is renowned for the diversity of its coral reef and the richness of its biodiversity.
-But first of all, you will be entitled to the inevitable question from your curious little ones: “Who is Commander Cousteau?”.
+But first of all, you will be entitled to the inevitable question from your curious kids: “Who is Commander Cousteau?”.
 A former French naval officer, Jacques-Yves Cousteau is a Jack-of-all-trades.
 A filmmaker and ocean explorer, he has introduced the general public to the sea world through his explorations, his inventions (the diving suit) and his film, The World of Silence.
 However, the less adventurous still have to be convinced to take the plunge.
 Three diving sites for beginners or experienced divers will allow you to discover the luxuriant aquatic fauna and flora of this exceptional place.
 Swimming among fish, turtles or next to dolphins, you will not stop dreaming.
 The journey starts from Malendure Beach in Bouillante.
 Once you’ve set sail, you won’t want to go back to the coast.
 Nearby, you will find the Centre de plongée des îlets specialised in first dives!
 Diving fan, other destinations are waiting for you!
 Follow the guide.

 - The magnificent beaches of Guadeloupe look like postcards.
 All have in common, an infinite expanse of white sand bordered by turquoise waters that make you want to laze on the beach all day long.
-The beaches are as instagramables as you want them to be.
+The beaches are as instagramables as possible.
 On uninhabited islets such as Pigeon Islets, you won’t even need Photoshop since no filter is required!
 On the Basse-Terre side, Plage de Grande Anse near Deshaies is by far the most beautiful beach.
 From the beach to the rainforest, it’s only a step away!
 The undecided won’t have to choose.
 On the Grande-Terre side, Anse du souffleur in Port-Louis, a lively beach near a small fishing port, will seduce families.
-And when the saffron shades will adorn the sky, young and old alike will admire this colourful spectacle.
+And when saffron shades adorn the sky, young and old alike will admire this colourful spectacle.
 Plage de la Caravelle in Sainte-Anne is also a very popular beach.
 In this beach of fine sand and coconut trees, you will not be able to leave the Antilles.
 Don’t miss either Souffleur beach in La Désirade or Pain de Sucre beach in the Saintes islands, less frequented and wilder.

 - Bordered by the Caribbean Sea to the west and the Atlantic Ocean to the east, Guadeloupe is perfectly situated to face the waves.
 With your neoprene wetsuit and your surfboard on, set off to conquer the best waves!
 From October to May is the ideal season to improve your right and left or just get started.
 Friend beginner, don’t stay in the line-up without daring to take the plunge.
-Head to the spot of Sainte-Anne le Helleux where many surf schools including the Surf School of Guadeloupe will be able to train your kids from 12 years old.
+Head to the Sainte-Anne le Helleux spot where many surf schools including the Surf School of Guadeloupe will be able to train your kids from 12 years old.
 Ideal for beginners too, keep in mind the Bananier where experienced instructors will guide you to tame the waves of the beach break.
 To vary the pleasures, the Gosier Anse Vinaigri, seems to be ideal.
 This little-known spot combining reef and beach break areas is by far the best.
 Parents will be able to observe the impressive view of the Basse-Terre, the islands of Les Saintes and Gosier.
-Feel like taking it to the next level?
+You feel like taking it to the next level?
 Don’t miss Moule, a popular spot where many international competitions take place in winter.
 Also, try the hollow wave of Anse Bertrand or challenge the fearsome wave current of the Clugny spot.
-Still feel like taking the wave?
+You still feel like taking the wave?
 Little Guest also offers you other trips under the sign of Sea, Surf and Sun.

 8 – NATURE GETAWAY

 - The Crossing Road: Take the whole tribe from Petit Bourg to Pointe Noire through the mountain ranges.
 It is also called “Route des Mamelles” because of its two successive peaks: the peaks of Petit-Bourg and Pigeon.
 The 17 km crossing will take you on both sides of the Basse-Terre.
-The vegetation is luxuriant and the fauna is impressive.
+The vegetation is lush and the fauna is impressive.
 On the way, make a refreshing stop at the Crayfish Cascade, a magnificent crystalline waterfall in the middle of the jungle.
 Continue to the Maison de la Forêt, where you can learn about the rainforest and its tiny creatures.
 Don’t forget your sandwich to enjoy lunch in the great outdoors at one of the picnic areas.
 The 17,300-hectare nature reserve will make your explorers think they’re Tarzan.
 Itinerary

 - Then go to the tree climbing adventure park Le Tapeur to defy the law of gravity.
 The view from the zip lines is breathtaking.
 From the suspended footbridges, huts and slides, they can touch pineapples with their fingertips and smell the delicious scent of orchids.
 And just opposite, Guadeloupe’s Zoo at the Parc des Mamelles in which 4 hectares of enchanting forest will come to beautifully close the road of the crossing.
 Your little ones will be able to get close to exotic animals out of the ordinary.
 Iguanas, raccoons, multicoloured parrots and jaguars will pass before their astonished eyes.
 Itinerary